KyleDini/data_projects/README.md

 # Hi!
-My name is Kyle Din and welcome to my Data Projects Repository!
-My email is KyleJDini@gmail.com, please feel free to reach out to me there if you have any questions, comments, or just want to chat!
+My name is Kyle Dini and welcome to my Data Projects Repository!
+My email is KyleJDini@gmail.com, please feel free to reach out if you have any questions, comments, or just want to chat!
+I am always happy to learn new skills/techniques!
 ## I have added some of the projects that I have completed while learning to become a data engineer here.
 ## Most of these projects are done in python.
 ## The data analysis projects folder has completed data analysis projects that showcase crucial data anaylsis skills.